 “An abundance of soft drusen tend to indicate higher risk, while smaller, hard drusen tend to be lower risk,” notes Priyatham Mettu, M.D., an ophthalmologist and retinal specialist at Duke Eye Center in Durham, N.C.
 Dr. Mettu also points out that the “soft” and “hard” characterizations of drusen are less about the physical make-up of these deposits and more about their appearance.
 Hard drusen are visually better defined or more clearly delineated, while soft drusen are less well-defined, with irregular, amorphously shaped borders.

 Optical Coherence Tomography: OCT is a noninvasive test that returns detailed, cross-sectional pictures of the retina, and indentifies areas of thickening, swelling, or thinning of the macula and other retinal parts.
 It is also, from a technical perspective, one of the wonders of the ophthalmologist's diagnostic toolkit.
+OCT has become the gold standard in the diagnosis of AMD.

 "Twenty or thirty years ago our understanding of AMD came primarily from direct examination: looking inside the eye and taking photos that we could then study," says Dr. Mettu.
 But OCT "has revolutionized the way we characterize the disease by offering high-res, microscopic-level visualizations of the structures and cross sections of the retina.
 That allows us to see disease earlier and evaluate its relative severity.